Kafka and Kundera – The Renown Czech Writers

 Although Franz Kafka was a Prague citizen born and bred, it was only in 2004 (i.e. eighty years after he had died) that the city paid tribute to his accomplishments by building a distinctive statue in Dušní street in the Old Town district.
-Kafka could speak Czech fluently but German was his native language and this was the language that he decided to write in.
-Indeed, lots of scholars maintain that his idiosyncratic work is very difficult to comprehend completely in any other language than his native German language.
+Kafka could speak Czech fluently, but German was his native language, and this was the language that he decided to write in.
+Indeed, lots of scholars maintain that his idiosyncratic work is challenging to comprehend completely in any other language than his native German language.
 As a result, the Czechs have never totally regarded Kafka as a fellow citizen.
 But this has not prevented a whole chain of restaurants and cafés in the area he used to live in, Josefov (a Jewish area frequented by Tourists), from using his name to cash in.

 The other Czech literary great, Milan Kundera, has also experienced problems similar to Kafka’s.
 Much of his writing was done in French as Kundera actually resided in France during the seventies.

 Once more, many of his fellow citizens have seen him in a less favourable light as they often do with anyone who could avoid the harsh Communist era in their country.
 Kundera’s most well-known work, ‘The Unbearable Lightness of Being’, was published in 1984 but only arrived in Czech in 2006, partly due to the author’s unhappiness with all of the prior attempts at translating it.

 Then, in October of 2008, the low profile writer was caught up in the middle of a media storm when a Czech magazine published a piece implying that he had been a Communist Informer.
 Kundera vehemently refuted these accusations.